babylonhealth/MCSG/README.md

-# ICML-2019 supporting code submission for paper #960
+# ICML-2019 Supporting Code for Submission #960

 This repo consits of a slight set of modifications for [SentEval](https://github.com/facebookresearch/SentEval) to reproduce results in anonymous submission #960 @ICML2019.